Yes, this was the Royal Caribbean Cruise to Nowhere ship that had a suspected Covid-19 case on board.

 Pre-boarding process for a Cruise to Nowhere

 Taking a PCR test will be the new norm as travel is slowly reintroduced.
-On Royal Caribbean cruises, the cost of your swab test are included in your cruise package — you just have to test negative before boarding!
+On Royal Caribbean cruises, the cost of your swab test is included in your cruise package — you just have to test negative before boarding!

 Once you’ve booked your cruise, you will receive instructions to schedule your PCR test via email.
 You’ll also be prompted to sign up for a few apps before heading down to Raffles Convention Centre to have your swab test taken.